Five Ways to Deliver Excellent Customer Service

 Here are five ways to stand out from the crowd and deliver excellent customer service.

 1. Respond as quickly as possible

 One of the biggest factors in good customer service is speed, especially when a client is requesting something that’s time sensitive.

-STELLAservice conducted a response time report in 2011 and found that the average email response time for the top 100 Internet companies was 17 hours.
-Today, it’s not much better as own customer service study performed in 2017 found that the average response time is 15 hours.
+Back in 2011, STELLAService conducted a response time report and found that the average email response time for the top 100 Internet companies was 17 hours.
+Today, it’s not much better as own customer service study found that the average response time is 12 hours.